chemalot/openmm-py/README.md

 plugin by Peter Eastman.
 I would like to thank Peter for a great introduction to his plugin and OpenMM development as a whole!

+Petr Votava as instrumental in setting up the High Performance Computing enviroment and the OpenMM package at Genentch.

 Literature:
 ===========